LogtalkDotOrg/logtalk3/manuals/_sources/userman/expansion.rst.txt

    yes

 When compiling a source file, the compiler will first try the source file specific hook object, if defined.
 If that fails, it tries the default hook object, if defined.
-If that also fails, the compiler tries the Prolog dialect specific expansion predicate definitions if defined in the adapter file.
+If that also fails, the compiler tries the Prolog dialect specific expansion predicate definitions if defined in the :term:`adapter file`.

 .. note::